zhengruohuang/toddler-ng/README.md

 * Console, shell, and utilities

 ## Long-term Goals
-* NetBSD as an environmental system
+* NetBSD as an environment system
 * X11
 * Package management system
 * Run on real machines